lite-xl/lite-xl.github.io/CONTRIBUTING.md

 Write incredibly long lines that cannot be broken down.

-> This does not apply to links as they cannot be broken down.

 ```md
 I love Lite XL because the editor provides many features out of the box such as syntax highlighting, filesystem tree and lua scripting which I use extensively to customize the editor to such an extent where it is so much better than the original jeez >//< i love lite-xl so muchhhhh!!!!
 ```

 #### Do

-Ensure that each line does not exceed the 80-character limit.
+Adhere to a 90 character soft-limit and a 100-character hard limit.
+For long lines, break them down appropriately, e.g. adding line breaks after punctuations and stop words.
+Start sentences on new lines when appropriate.

 For long list items, break them down into multiple lines and indent the following lines with 2 spaces.

 ```md
 I love Lite XL because the editor provides many features: